Even Faster Kernel Matrix Linear Algebra via Density Estimation: Improved Vector-Matrix-Vector Product and Kernel Sum

 is a $1+O(\eps)$ multiplicative approximation to $s_o(K_B) + 2s$, since the additive error $O(\mu |B| m) = O(\eps \tau |B|m )$ is at most $\eps$ fraction of $ \Omega(\tau |B|m ) \le s_o(K_B) + s \le s_o(K_B) + 2s$. \\

 \textbf{Step 3.} It remains to deal with the term $s_o(K_{A \setminus B})$.
 Towards that end, note that all the rows and columns of $K_{A \setminus B}$ have their entries bounded by $O(m \tau)$ (since we removed all "large" rows and columns in $B$).
-Then \cref{a49} implies that if we sample the rows and columns of $K_{A \setminus B}$ with probability $q_2$ (as defined in Line 6 of \cref{a32}) and compute the (scaled) sum of off-diagonal entries of the resulting matrix $K'$, then
+Then \cref{a43} implies that if we sample the rows and columns of $K_{A \setminus B}$ with probability $q_2$ (as defined in Line 8 of \cref{a30}) and compute the (scaled) sum of off-diagonal entries of the resulting matrix $K'$, then

-where we set both $\alpha = \beta = O(m \tau)$ in the lemma statement and note that we can ignore the diagonal contributions since we are effectively setting the diagonal as zeros by only considering the off-diagonal sum.
+where we upper bound both $\alpha = \beta = O(m \tau)$ in the lemma statement and note that we can ignore the diagonal contributions since we are effectively setting the diagonal as zeros by only considering the off-diagonal sum.
 We have

 By Chebyshev's inequality, we have

 where the last step is due to

 Plugging in